ccamel/awesome-ccamel/README.md

 ## templ

-- [templui/templui](https://github.com/templui/templui) - shadcn/ui for templ.
-A set of beautifully-designed, accessible components and a code distribution platform.
+- [axadrn/shadcn-templ](https://github.com/axadrn/shadcn-templ) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with Go and templ.
 Open Source.
 Open Code.

 ## Misc